deepustanly/CloudiumMachineTest/README.md

 ## Features

-- See article brife in list page
+- See article title and thumbnail in Home page
+- When click on cell the app show article detailed page
 - Following MVVM programming structure
--
 - Export documents as Markdown, HTML and PDF

 Build a simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped